 Davidson (2016 - 2019)

 Nick earned his PhD at the University of Oregon with Jon Brundan.
-He is currently at Reed College in Portland, Oregon.
+He is currently an assistant professor at the College of Charleston in Charleston, SC.

 Zhao (2010 - 2012)